 We charter certain of our dry bulk carriers to customers pursuant to short-term time charters that range in duration from 11 to 14 months.
-However, as part of our business strategy, we have also entered into long-term time charters ranging in duration from 17 months to 62 months.
+However, as part of our business strategy, 13 of our vessels are currently fixed on long-term time charters ranging in duration from 17 months to 62 months.
 We may extend the charter periods for additional vessels in our fleet, including additional dry bulk carriers or container vessels that we may purchase in the future, to take advantage of the relatively stable cash flow and high utilization rates that are associated with long-term time charters.
-While we believe that long-term charters provide us with relatively stable cash flows and higher utilization rates than shorter-term charters, our vessels that are committed to long-term charters may not be available for employment on short-term charters may be more profitable than long-term charters.
+While we believe that long-term charters provide us with relatively stable cash flows and higher utilization rates than shorter-term charters, our vessels that are committed to long-term charters may not be available for employment on short-term charters during periods of increasing short-term charter hire rates when these charters may be more profitable than long-term charters.

-Investment in derivative instruments such as freight forward agreements could result in losses.
+Investment in derivative instruments such as forward freight agreements could result in losses.

-From time to time, we may take positions in derivative instruments including freight forward agreements, or FFAs.
+From time to time, we may take positions in derivative instruments including forward freight agreements, or FFAs.
 FFAs and other derivative instruments may be used to hedge a vessel owner's exposure to the charter market by providing for the sale of a contracted charter rate along a specified route and period of time.
 Upon settlement, if the contracted charter rate is less than the average of the rates, as reported by an identified index, for the specified route and period, the seller of the FFA is required to pay the buyer an amount equal to the difference between the contracted rate and the settlement rate, multiplied by the number of days in the specified period.
 Conversely, if the contracted rate is greater than the settlement rate, the buyer is required to pay the seller the settlement sum.
 If we take positions in FFAs or other derivative instruments and do not correctly anticipate charter rate movements over the specified route and time period, we could suffer losses in the settling or termination of the FFA.
 This could adversely affect our results of operations and cash flows.

-Our board of directors has determined to suspend the payment of cash dividends as a result of market conditions in the international shipping industry.
+Our board of directors has decided to suspend the payment of cash dividends as a result of market conditions in the international shipping industry.
 We cannot assure you that our board of directors will reinstate dividends in the future, or when such reinstatement might occur.